so-rose/blender_maxwell/README.md

 [ ] When presets are used, if a preset is selected and the user alters a preset setting, then dynamically switch the preset indicator back to "Custom"  to indicate that there is no active preset
 [ ] It seems that `node.inputs` and `node.outputs` allows the use of a `move` method, which may allow reordering sockets dynamically, which we should expose to the user as user-configurable ordering rules (maybe resolved with a constraint solver).
 [?]
 Mechanism for dynamic names (ex.
-"Library Medium" becoming "Au Medium") [ ] Mechanism for selecting a blender object managed by a particular node.
+"Library Medium" becoming "Au Medium") [-] Mechanism for selecting a blender object managed by a particular node.
 [ ] Mechanism for ex. specially coloring a node that is currently participating in the preview.
+[ ] Custom callbacks when deleting a node (in `free()`), to ex. delete all previews with the viewer node.

 ## Socket Base Class
 [ ] A feature `use_array` which allows a socket to declare that it can be both a single value and array-like (possibly constrained to a given shape).
 This should also allow the SocketDef to request that the input socket be initialised as a multi-input socket, once Blender updates to support those.